 Captaincy and Triumphs: Leading with Grit

-In 2016, Harmanpreet Kaur was given the responsibility of leading the Indian T20I team after a disappointing home World Cup campaign.
+In 2016, Harmanpreet Kaur was tasked with leading the Indian T20I team following a disappointing home World Cup campaign.
 Her first series as captain ended in a loss to the West Indies, which was a tough start.
 However, she quickly responded by guiding India to an unbeaten run in the Asia Cup, showing her ability to recover and lead with confidence.

 Career Stats and Achievements: Numbers Tell the Tale